Skip to content

 For agents

 mxr is built so an LLM agent can run it directly.
-The CLI emits structured JSON, the first-party MCP server exposes typed tools over stdio, every risky mutation has a dry-run or preview path, and the HTTP bridge exposes the same daemon for non-shell clients.
+The CLI emits structured JSON, the first-party MCP server exposes typed tools over stdio, the core mail mutations have a dry-run preview path, and the HTTP bridge exposes the same daemon for non-shell clients.
 There is no provider-specific SDK to wrap, no headless browser, no DOM scraping — the agent uses the local mxr daemon.

 This page is the practical guide.
 For the comprehensive list of what’s safe to script, see the automation contract.
 For the field-level JSON shape, see JSON output schemas.